 Are you ready to see what the possibilities are?

 What do you think?
 Are you ready to accelerate your progress both personal and professional?
 Are you ready to cohesively bring meaning and purpose into your life and work?
-If you are ready for coaching reach out to me at firstname.lastname@example.org.
+If you are ready for coaching fill out my contact form to start the conversation.

 If you’re intrigued by coaching but didn’t find yourself in my list, it’s ok.
 I’m probably not the right person for you, but there are literally thousands of certified coaches worldwide.
 I can try to connect you to someone else, or you can search the database of coaches at the International Coach Federation site.